 She is the author of four books of poetry: CROSSINGS (Oyez), CERTAIN WEATHERS (Oyez), AQUEDUCT (Clear Mt.
-Press,with drawings by the artist Joanna Axtmann); her latest book is CROW MIND (Finishing Line Press, June 2020).
-She has broad interests.
-She writes both about the natural world and the current threats to our ecosystem and about relationships and daily life.
-She sees community, urban life and history as parts of our complex environment.
-Her poetry, haunting and lyrical, sensuous and cerebral, creates a vivid dialogue between the self and the world, both animate and inanimate, that speaks to us all.
-The Bay Area poet Don Schenker described her poetry as "in a word, world-class."
-The late David Meltzer said of her poetry "...[this] is the lyric of accomplished grace and concern, the poems insist their music against the ongoing emptying-out of language our era contends with daily."
+Press,with drawings by the artist Joanna Axtmann), and the latest, CROW MIND (Finishing Line Press, June 2020).* She writes about our intimacies, often neglected, with the natural world and its other creatures, the puzzle of time and its imperatives, and the urgent challenges of the current threats to our ecosystems.
+These include the relationships -- the personal human ecosystems -- of our worlds.
+She sees community, urban life and history as elements of the complex environment we must understand and navigate.
+Her poetry, haunting and lyrical, sensuous and cerebral, creates a vivid dialogue between the self and the world, both animate and inanimate.
+This is what Marsha de la O says about her latest book of poetry, CROW MIND: "Tobey Hiller depolarizes human and animal, she plumbs the knowledge 'our tribes share.' ...do not neglect the luster between these covers."

 Her nonfiction writings include an "Afterword" for the Signet Classic Edition of the CALL OF THE WILD & SELECTED STORIES, by Jack London (2009) and various writings in the fields of literature and psychology.
 She is also the author of a book about couples therapy, RECREATING PARTNERSHIP, co-written with her husband, Phillip Ziegler (W.W.
 Norton, 2001).
 This book garnered excellent reviews in the arena of couples counseling and has been translated into German.

 * See the WORKS section for more information.